whenchyiv/PushPitch2Mod/README.md

 Connect your Push to Ableton Live, and then drag the PushPitch2Mod device onto the MIDI track you want to use the Push touch strip as a mod wheel on.
 Your Push must be connected first in order for PushPitch2Mod to discover it.

 By default your Push's touch strip will be left in Pitchbend Mode.
-Enabling the Modwheel Mode either via the toggle switch on PushPitch2Mod, or the encoder mapping on Push ("Ptch2Mod On/Off") with change the touchstrip to Modwheel Mode.
+Enabling the Modwheel Mode either via the toggle switch on PushPitch2Mod, or the encoder mapping on Push ("Ptch2Mod On/Off") will change the touchstrip to Modwheel Mode.
 In Modwheel Mode your Push's LED strip will act like a mod wheel, and the touchstrip will send MIDI CC #1 (mod wheel) rather than pitch bend.

 ![Pitchbend mode](https://s3-us-west-2.amazonaws.com/pushpitch2mod/Pitchbend.png) ![Modwheel mode](https://s3-us-west-2.amazonaws.com/pushpitch2mod/Modwheel.png)